Questions in regard to COVID-19 Pandemic

 -5% price increase on special size.
 Roll width ranging from 39" to 60"

 Please contact us for more details.

-A: We stock 1.5lb to 15lb densities XLPE: we stock most densities in grey, red or charcoal and some of them in white.
+A: We stock 1.5lb to 15lb densities XLPE: we stock most densities in grey or charcoal and some of them in white.
 4lb is stocked in blue, yellow, and red as well.
-Additionally, 2lb is stocked in black, red, blue, yellow, lavender, natural, lime green, and red.
+Additionally, 2lb is stocked in black, red, blue, yellow, natural, and red.
 Please refer to our color and sizing chart, or contact us for more details.